RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 Submit your completed files in a folder titled 3 containing `svg3.html`, `svg3.css`, and `main3.js`.
 Note that you may not need `svg3.css` here unless you would like to change additional styling with regard to text, margins, etc.

-## Problem 4: Questions for the [reading 5][]

-1. Ware argues that human perception involves 2.5 dimensions.
-Given this assertion, when might a 3D visualization be useful and why?

-2. In Chapter 6, Ware presents some implications of pattern recognition and visual working memory on design.
-Provide an example that harnesses some of these principles (perhaps an advertisement, visualization, or interface) and discuss how the design takes these principles into account.
-Please include a screenshot, photo, or website URL.

-3. Pick three concepts covered in Lecture 9 - Interaction (e.g., Brushing &
-   Linking) and relate them to the taxonomy presented in Heer & Shneiderman Table
-   1. How do the interaction concepts fit to their taxonomy?

-4. Cockburn et al. describe various interface design paradigms, among them the “fisheye view.”
-How would the fisheye view improve the usability of a visualization, and under what circumstances might it not?

-[reading 5]: /readings/reading-5

-## Submission check

-Your submissions should a `zip` file, `week7.zip`, that contains:

-* The HTML, CSS and Javascript files that belong to two maps for problems 1 and 2, each in their own subdirectory.
-* A file called `reading5.pdf` that contains the answers to reading 5's questions.